opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Tip::

     If Unbound DNS is configured with all interfaces registered it requires a reload of Unbound DNS to get the new Wireguard interface added.
-This is necessary get DNS working trough the VPN tunnel.
+This is necessary to get DNS working through the VPN tunnel.

 Step 5(b) - Create an outbound NAT rule
 ---------------------------------------